New memberships, in Edmonton Strathcona Rotary Club progressed with six mindful hacks.

 Thanks to the talent our club poured action into awesome photos of our event and for our video that will follow!
 Thanks to members who tracked new participants, and to those who set up terrific spaces that allowed us to move, meet new members, laugh and think together!

-hanks to IT gifted members.
+Thanks to gifted IT members.
 We had experts who hung in for us when the technology went south!
 Thanks all for leading us and filling in gaps!
 Thanks Rotarians for your grace and service to each of those who came to interact with us and, thanks for greeting folks and helping at the door.
 Where to from here?
 Let’s decide service projects,together as we collaboratively build on truths and new membership visions we started here!

 We opened with the question: What makes Rotary a unique leadership group to lead TRUTH?